dllatas/chumpi/README.md

 - add test to the code!
 - Create PR between release and working
 - Fix merge conflicts, if any
-- Once approved, merge stable to release
+- Once approved, merge working branch into release branch

 ### Roadmap
 - Add more tests